einerlei/terragrunt_tfenv/README.md

 $ terragrunt apply -auto-approve
 ```

 Terragrunt will download the `module` defined in `terragrunt.hcl`.
-When applying the one can observe that the terraform version as defined by the relevant modules' `.terraform-version` is used.
+When applying, one can observe that the terraform version as defined by the relevant modules' `.terraform-version` is used.